amittallapragada/amittallapragada.github.io/_posts/2020-12-22-server-side-events.md

 The server application will have to parts - a program that simulates our logs being generated, and a program that streams these logs.

 Our log generator is a pretty straightforward.
 We will create a file called program.py.
-In it,we first create a logger object that points to our logfile.
+In it, we first create a logger object that points to our logfile.
 Then we will write an infinite while loop that prints some random message into our log file.
+We will put a small time.sleep() just to slow down the amount of logs we make.
+#### **`program.py`**
 {% highlight python %}
 import logging
 import time